mikelove/eurobioc2015/index.md

 ### Why still counts?

-* Any statistician in the world would want: counts, offset/exposure
+* Statisticians want: counts & offset/exposure
-* I counted 10 penguins in 10 min, and 20 penguins in 20 min
+* I counted 10 penguins in 10 min and 20 penguins in 20 min
 * (Mostly important when sample size is small-ish)

 <br>